 We are a self-funding Independent Charity and our day-to-day running costs are funded largely by our visitors (admission revenue).
 Being Independent means that we are not in receipt of regular income from outside bodies such as local councils or central government.
 To undertake specific projects, such as the re-erection of a new exhibit building, we rely on fundraising initiative, including applications to Trusts and Foundations.

 The Museum is not just about re-erecting exhibit buildings however: we need to continue to conserve, repair and safe-guard them for future generations and this is where we need your help.

-If you are a UK taxpayer please do Gift Aid your donation as the scheme will increase the value of your contribution as the Museum can reclaim the tax (by 25p for every £1).
+If you are a UK taxpayer please do Gift Aid your donation, as the scheme will increase the value of your contribution because the Museum can reclaim the tax (by 25p for every £1).